Sonny Shroyer

-Otis Burt "Sonny" Shroyer Jr. (born August 28, 1935) is an American actor and singer who has appeared in various television and movie roles.
-He is known for his role as Deputy Sheriff Enos Strate in the television series The Dukes of Hazzard.
+Otis Burt "Sonny" Shroyer Jr. (born August 28, 1935) is an American retired actor who has appeared in various television and film roles.
+He is best known for his role as Deputy Sheriff Enos Strate in the television series The Dukes of Hazzard.
 He also starred in the short-lived spin-off series Enos based around his Dukes of Hazzard character.

-Shroyer is married and has two sons, Chris and Mark.
+Biography

 Shroyer was born in the town of Valdosta, Georgia.
 He attended Florida State University on a football scholarship, but his career was cut short by an injury.
 He finished his degree at the University of Georgia.

 He began a career as a professional model in 1961.
 His first screen role came in the 1972 film Payday.
 Shroyer almost became typecast as a bad guy before landing the role of the naive Deputy Enos Strate in the hit pop culture series The Dukes of Hazzard in 1978 (first broadcast early 1979).

 The Dukes of Hazzard role was Shroyer's most visible.
 His character was written out at the start of the third season to be given a spinoff series titled Enos in 1980.
 The new show was not a success and was canceled after eighteen episodes.
 Shroyer returned to The Dukes of Hazzard at the start of the fifth season in 1982 and remained with the series until it ended in 1985.
 Shroyer also released a children's album in 1982.
 The album was called Back in Hazzard and featured a cover of Roger Miller's classic, "You Can't Rollerskate In a Buffalo Herd".
 He also recorded a song "Children in Need" with fellow actor Randall Franks for Franks's 2001 CD God's Children.
 He and Franks have made personal appearances together.

-Shroyer remains active as a character actor.
+Shroyer remained active until he retired in 2023 due to flu related issues.
 He portrayed University of Alabama coach Paul "Bear" Bryant in Forrest Gump, Delbert Birdsong in The Rainmaker, and Governor Jimmie Davis in Ray.
 He is also a country and gospel singer.

+Shroyer is married and has two sons.